 - Use swim diapers. not disposable diapers in the pool.
 Take disposable diapers to your home trash can.

 - Member-resident with more than 9 guests must register this as a party with the pool manager at least a week in advance.
-See “Pool Party rules” sheet that comes with your pool application form or check with Mary.
+Blackout dates apply, including potluck dates and usually the days right before and right after potluck day.
 Parents must chaperone pool parties of their children 18 and under.
 Notification of upcoming parties will be emailed to all pool members as soon as we know.

 - Member is responsible for all intentional or unintentional damage done at the pool by family or guests.